weetabix-su/renpsp-dev/README.md

 RenPSP is a Lua Player clone of the Ren'Py Visual Novel Engine for the PlayStation Portable platform.
 This repository will serve as a developmental testbed for edited as well as new features of the RenPSP 0.3 release onwards.
 It will also contain select developmental visual novels, if possible.

-RenPSP is free, but there are some rules of it's rebistribution:
+RenPSP is free, but there are some rules of its rebistribution:
-* inform lolbot_iichan@mail.ru or kraftwerk.renpsp@gmail.com about your actions
+1. inform lolbot_iichan@mail.ru or vovo27_miranemiko@yahoo.co.jp about your actions
-* provide link to http://iichan.hk or http://iichan-eroge.blogspot.com with your release
+2. provide link to http://iichan.hk or http://iichan-eroge.blogspot.com with your release
-* do not try to earn money using RenPSP or it's parts
+3. do not try to earn money using RenPSP or its parts

-Note: LuaPlayer and Lua Player Plus is licensed under GNU General Public License; Lua Player Euphoria is licensed under OSI BSD 3-Clause License (a.k.a.
-New BSD License)
+Note that LuaPlayer is licensed under GPL.

-### Start on Microsoft Windows:
+###Start on Microsoft Windows:
     just run: win32_start.bat
-    tested at Windows XP, Windows 7, and Windows 8
+    tested at Windows XP and Windows 7
 	MS Windows release is based on LuaPlayer 0.20 LuaPlayer 0.20 exists on PSP 1.50 too

-### Start on cracked PSP as homebrew:
+###Start on cracked PSP as homebrew:
-    put everything in ms0:/PSP/GAME/
+    put everything in ms0:/PSP/GAME5xx/
-    Lua Player Euphoria v8 is the default Lua Player EBOOT.PBP rename EBOOT_LPP.PBP to EBOOT.PBP to use Lua Player Plus rev163 tested at PSP FAT with 5.00 M33-3 and 6.60 ME
+    Lua Player Euphoria v8 is the default Lua Player EBOOT.PBP rename EBOOT_LPP.PBP to EBOOT.PBP to use Lua Player Plus rev163 tested at PSP Fat with 5.00 M33-3/6.60 ME and PSP Slim with 5.50 Prome-4

 ## FEATURES:
 + Support for .rpy scripts, image formats (JPEG, PNG, BMP), audio formats (WAV, MP3, OGG Vorbis, Atrac3)